HeylelOS/haven/README.md

 - hvn-init : Add a new module to your sources, and creates a hello world if the language is supported.
 - hvn-mando : Create roff manpages from markdown.
 Requires libcmark.
 - hvn-mkgen : Create a Makefile.rules containing rules to create object files associated to filename's extensions.
+- hvn-pkgen : Execute a set of scripts inside an isolated environment.

 ## Why?